raspberrypilearning/rpi-traffic-lights/en/step_3.md

 --- /task ---

+--- task ---

+Press **Run** in Thonny, then press the button to watch your lights come on!

+--- /task ---

 The `TrafficLights` interface is very similar to that of an individual LED: you can use `on`, `off`, and `blink`, all of which control all three lights at once.

 --- task ---